IgniteUI/help-topics/topics/04_Data-Sources/OLAP/00_Multidimensional_Data_Source_Components_Overview.md

 ### Components summary

-The multidimensional data source components in Ignite UI – [`igOlapFlatDataSource`](igOlapFlatDataSource.html)™ and [`igOlapXmlaDataSource`](igOlapXmlaDataSource.html)™ – operate as “intermediaries” between actual data (OLAP Cube or a flat data collection) and the visual controls used to display the data (like [`igPivotView`](igPivotView.html)™, [`igPivotGrid`](igPivotGrid.html)™, and [`igPivotDataSelector`](igPivotDataSelector.html)™).
+The multidimensional data source components in %%ProductName%% – [`igOlapFlatDataSource`](igOlapFlatDataSource.html)™ and [`igOlapXmlaDataSource`](igOlapXmlaDataSource.html)™ – operate as “intermediaries” between actual data (OLAP Cube or a flat data collection) and the visual controls used to display the data (like [`igPivotView`](igPivotView.html)™, [`igPivotGrid`](igPivotGrid.html)™, and [`igPivotDataSelector`](igPivotDataSelector.html)™).
 Both [`igOlapFlatDataSource`](igOlapFlatDataSource.html) and [`igOlapXmlaDataSource`](igOlapXmlaDataSource.html) provide an abstraction of a pivot table with all its elements – rows, columns, filters and measures, filtering mechanisms, etc. – that can be used to retrieve the data resulting from interaction with those elements.

 ### Functionalities implemented through components